Google target of new U.S. antitrust probe by state attorneys general

-(Reuters) - More than half of U.S. state attorneys general are readying an investigation into Alphabet Inc’s Google (GOOGL.O) for potential antitrust violations, a source knowledgeable about the probe said on Tuesday.
+(Reuters) - More than 30 U.S. state attorneys general are readying an investigation into Alphabet Inc’s Google (GOOGL.O) for potential antitrust violations, a source knowledgeable about the probe said on Tuesday.

 Texas leads the group of 30-plus attorneys general, which plans to announce the probe on Sept.
 9, the source said.